-For the PYNQ-Z1 which has a 16-bit DRAM, up to 1080p cwgraysc (8-bits per pixel) can be processed at ~60fps alongside the framebuffer memory bandwidth, but this is very close to the total memory bandwidth of the system.
+For the Pynq-Z1 which has a 16-bit DRAM, up to 1080p cwgraysc (8-bits per pixel) can be processed at ~60fps alongside the framebuffer memory bandwidth, but this is very close to the total memory bandwidth of the system.
+The ZCU104 with its much larger memory bandwidth can support 4k video at 60 FPS at 24-bit colour.